Building beautiful water fountains is our priority

 Saturday: 9 AM – 6 PM

-Meet the owner of Fountain Metalworks
+About the owner of Fountain Metalworks

 In Las Vegas, Doug accepted a position with Cirque du Soleil and a new show called LOVE.
-Cirque provided a familiar community for him and his family as they began to transition from a life of touring.
+Comparatively, Cirque provided a familiar community for him and his family as they began to transition from a life of touring.
 An unexpected opportunity arose when he learned that Cirque hosted an annual gallery exhibition every year.
 Cirque performers and employees were invited to enter art or sculptures.
 He designed and created a reclaimed metal guitar complete with gears and screws…which to his delight sold quickly.